chrispository/ComfyUI-RunPod-August-2025/README.md

 ## Quick Deploy on RunPod

 No quick deploy here because you need to launch/start the process via the Storage page.
+But then you put this: docker.io/unaico/comfypod:latest

 ## Ports